agieson/Alex-s-Functions/README.md

 make sure to start the paths from the root folder of your machine, otherwise this function will not work for you.
 If you do not need or want to use a test case, then you can also put 0 for the second input of the function call.

+##LabDocuments

+This folder contains lab work I have completed this semester, which includes constructing circuits on a breadboard, sketching circuit diagrams, and working with oscilloscopes, network analyzers, and waveform generators.
+The reports contain analysis of operational amplifiers, switching circuits, and open and closed loop systems.
+A list of the lab documents and their contents is as follows:

+    Lab6: construction of an operational amplifier

+    Lab7: characterization of the op amp built in lab 6

+    Lab10: analysis of switching circuits

+    Lab11: control loops